-Cornwall Ontario — Dina McGowan is the Executive Director of Tri-County (Stormont, Dundas, Glengarry) Literacy Council.
-Dina, the youngest of 7 children is originally from Toronto and moved to Cornwall in 1986.
-Dina graduated from the University of Toronto with a Bachelor of Education degree in 1979.
-Her work experience includes customer service, retail, teaching in various educational settings and her work at Tri-County Literacy Council.
+Cornwall, Ontario – Dina McGowan is the Executive Director of Tri-County Literacy Council.
+Dina, the youngest of 7 children, is originally from Toronto and moved to Cornwall in 1986.
+Dina graduated from the University of Toronto with a Bachelor of Education in 1979.
+Her work experience includes customer service, retail, teaching in various educational settings, and work at Tri-County Literacy Council.
 Dina has always been actively involved in her community.
-During her youth she established and chaired a large tenant association that produced a newspaper for over 500 residents.
+During her youth, she established and chaired a large tenant association that produced a newspaper for over 500 residents.
 Community involvement drove Dina to become a co-founder of the Tri-County Literacy Council.

 The agency was established in 1986.
-It was the brain child of T.R.
+It was the brainchild of T.R.
 Leger Alternative School and St. Lawrence College.
-Dina wrote the first grant that produced $5,400 and along with a learner who owned local real estate and who had difficulty with reading and writing, she established the first office across from the Cornwall General Hospital.
+Dina wrote the first grant that produced $5,400, and along with a learner who owned local real estate and had difficulty with reading and writing, she established the first office across from the Cornwall General Hospital.
 The learner donated the first office space in exchange for tutoring services.
-Today, the agency is located at 101 Second Street West (across from Time Square) and it serves individuals who require literacy and essential skills for home, work and/or play.
-The agency grew from serving 10 learners in its first year to accommodating in excess of 400 adult/child learners this year.
-Together with paid staff and countless volunteers the agency works to grow its community by making meaningful differences in the lives of the people it serves.
+Today, the agency is located at 101 Second Street West (across from Time Square), and it serves individuals who require literacy and essential skills for home, work and/or play.
+The agency grew from serving ten learners in its first year to accommodating in excess of 400 adult/child learners this year.
+Together with paid staff and countless volunteers, the agency works to grow its community by making meaningful differences in the lives of the people it serves.

 1 – What is illiteracy, and how might that differ from people’s perceptions and preconceived notions?